-Ansible Tutorial: Intorduction to simple Ansible commands - LinuxTechLab
+Ansible Tutorial: Introduction to simple Ansible commands - LinuxTechLab

 $ ansible <group> -m service -a “name=httpd state=restarted”

-So this completes our tutorial of some simple, one line commands that can be used with ansible.
+So this completes our tutorial of some one line, simple ansible commands that can be used with ansible.
 Also, for our future tutorials, we will learn to create plays & playbooks that help us manage our hosts more easliy & efficiently.

 If you think we have helped you or just want to support us, please consider these :-